sslover/designing-for-data-personalization/syllabus.md

     * Requirements
         * [Download the boilerplate zip](https://github.com/sslover/node-express-api-boilerplate) (do not clone it!)
         * Add some data using [POSTMAN](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop/related?hl=en)
-            * Remember that POSTMAN is just a tool for simulating HTTP requests (the same requests that can originate from a browser, an Arduino Yun, a mobile app, etc.)
+            * Remember that POSTMAN is just a tool for simulating HTTP requests (HTTP requests can originate from a browser, an Arduino Yun, a mobile app, etc. POSTMAN is just a tool for testing these requests.)
             * You will be posting to the /api/create route.
             * So, you will want to choose the POST option and then enter: http://localhost:3000/api/create
             * Choose the "Body" tab and then x-www-form-urlencoded